shakfu/chuck-max/source/docs/logging.md

 thresholds of 4, 5 and 6 guarantees silence.
 Raising the log level to make the wrapper talk also makes the VM talk, which is rarely what the user wanted.

-There is a second-order problem. `ChucK::setLogLevel()` and `getLogLevel()` are static, but `x->loglevel` is per-instance:
+Item 3 of the recommendation removed the second meaning: the helpers now gate on `x->verbose`, and `loglevel` means only what `ChucK::setLogLevel()` means.

+A second-order problem used to remain here, and is now also fixed.
+`ChucK::setLogLevel()` and `getLogLevel()` are static -- there is one VM log level shared by every `chuck~` in the process -- but the code kept a per-instance `x->loglevel` copy alongside it.
+That copy was the bug, not the staticness:

-- Setting `loglevel` on one `chuck~` changes VM verbosity for every instance in the process, while updating only that one object's Max-side gate.
+- Setting `loglevel` on one object changed the level for all of them while recording it on only that one, so the other objects' copies went stale.
-- Querying `loglevel` with no argument assigns the process-wide value back into `x->loglevel`, so a query can silently change an instance's reporting threshold as a side effect.
+- Querying `loglevel` with no argument wrote the process value back into the queried object's copy, so a read mutated state as a side effect, and the reported value looked per-object when it was not.

+The per-instance copy has been removed. `ck_loglevel` now reads and writes the static VM state directly, and reports that the level is process-wide.
+The package's preferred default (`CK_LOG_SYSTEM`, since ChucK itself defaults to the lower `CK_LOG_CORE`) is applied once, by the first instance created, rather than re-asserted by every new object -- so creating a second `chuck~` no longer resets a level the user changed on the first.
+Per-object reporting is what `verbose` is for; `loglevel` is honestly global.

 ## Consequences observed in practice